 As a part of this effort, we conducted a medicinal chemistry discovery program to find reversible inhibitors of MetAP2 that could be delivered orally and applied broadly across multiple areas of unmet medical need.
 The program delivered over 250 molecules in seven molecular families, and ZGN-839 was selected from this collection as a potent inhibitor with drug-like properties.
 In pre-clinical studies, ZGN-839 lowered body weight by approximately 9% after 16 days of treatment versus control animals and reduced plasma cholesterol and glucose, along with improvements in liver fat and the weight of abdominal adipose tissue in mice that were otherwise obese and insulin resistant due to long-term exposure to a high fat, obesogenic, diet.
-Further, in a mouse model of diabetes and NASH, ZGN-839 treatment for four weeks reduced the severity of NASH and reduced plasma glucose.
-We believe that compounds like ZGN-839 will have utility in the treatment of type 2 diabetes in humans, and will further cause improvements in cardiovascular risk factors including low density lipoprotein cholesterol.
+Further, in a mouse model of NASH, ZGN-839 treatment for four weeks reduced the severity of NASH and reduced plasma glucose.
+We believe that compounds like ZGN-839 will have utility in the treatment of NASH, and will further cause improvements in cardiovascular risk factors including low density lipoprotein cholesterol.

 A synthetic process to produce ZGN-839 for safety testing and clinical trials is currently under development.
-We currently plan to conduct IND-enabling studies of ZGN-839 in 2014 and to file an IND in the United States to begin clinical development of ZGN-839 beginning in the first half of 2015.
+We are currently, conducting INDenabling studies of ZGN-839 and to file an IND in the United States to begin clinical development of ZGN-839 beginning in the middle of 2015.
+Additionally, we are currently evaluating other second-generation MetAP2 inhibitors as potential development candidates for the treatment of severe obesity in the general population.